Amazon Prime Video: Video quality

 Depending on the device, Amazon supports up to 4K (UHD) and high-dynamic-range (HDR) streaming.
 UHD/HDR rolled out with its original content.
 Other titles support 1080p (HD) streaming with 5.1 Dolby Digital or Dolby Digital Plus audio, with Dolby Atmos coming soon to certain titles.
 For titles available for purchase (and not included in a customer's Amazon Prime subscription), the HD option is often offered at an additional price.

 On March 18, 2020, Thierry Breton, a European commissioner in charge of digital policy of the European Union urged streaming services including Amazon Prime Video to limit their services.
 The request came as a result of the prevention of Europe's broadband networks from crashing as tens of millions of people started remote work due to the COVID-19 pandemic.
 The EU wanted the streaming platforms to offer only standard definition, rather than high-definition, programs and make users responsible for their data consumption.
-On March 20, 2020, Amazon said that they have already begun the effort to reduce streaming bitrates while also maintaining a quality streaming, "We support the need for careful management of telecom services to ensure they can handle the increased internet demand with so many people now at home full-time due to COVID-19.
+On March 20, 2020, Amazon said it had already begun to reduce streaming bitrates while maintaining a quality streaming: "We support the need for careful management of telecom services to ensure they can handle the increased internet demand with so many people now at home full-time due to COVID-19.
 Prime Video is working with local authorities and Internet Service Providers where needed to help mitigate any network congestion."